asandova/CS484-Assignment1/ProgrammingAssignment1/README.txt

 				This represent the number of summations of the binomial function -s is the success flag.
 It expects a integer value This represent the number of successes in the binomial function

 NOTE: The result of the calculation is slightly off.
-However, this problem only arises in results that have significant digits about
+However, this is due to early termination of the division.
-	5 to 6 to the right of the decimal point.
-This result of acumulation of rounding down values during division.
-So the result is still faitly accurate.
+	this is to prevent the it from calulating values when the quotient of two values that are irrational. otherwise, it will round down values that have the decimal place longer then the numerator.